The initiative rolls out pieces of Mayor Hales' $100 million investment in affordable housing and homelessness services.

 Portland is a city of firsts: First U.S. city to replace a waterfront highway with a park; bring back the modern streetcar; adopt the Kyoto climate protocols; enact a green building policy.
 Portland has the highest bike ridership in the country, and was an inaugural member of C40, a league of cities banning together to fight climate change.
 Portland adopted a Climate Action Plan in 1993, a decade before most cities had even begun to grapple with those issues.

-In the wake of invitations from the Pope and the President to attend climate-related conferences at the Vatican and the White House, Mayor Charlie Hales has reaffirmed Portland’s commitment to climate action, as well as to ensuring opportunity for all Portlanders.
+In the wake of invitations from the Pope and the President to attend climate-related conferencesat the Vatican and at the White House, Mayor Charlie Hales has reaffirmed Portland’s commitment to climate action, as well as to ensuring opportunity for all Portlanders.

 “As the world faces the reality of climate change, we must continue to be a trailblazer,” Mayor Hales says.
 “We can’t just be green, we must be green and equitable at the same time.
 Ensuring access to the tools that make Portland a worldwide leader in sustainability will not only reduce carbon emissions, it will also help us build a Portland that is affordable, livable and equitable — a City of Opportunity.”

-Here is a recap of the recent steps we’ve taken to act on climate:
+Here is a recap of the recent steps Portland has taken to act on climate:

 > Climate Action Plan update: In June City Council passed updates to the Climate Action Plan, which lays out ambitious new goals and emphasizes equitable resources — serving low-income households and communities of color in order to advance equity through climate action efforts.